yudi-tan/Finance-Pricing-Models/README.md

 3. CAPM Formula: Return = Rf + Beta \* Mkt Premium

 Since the formula is relatively straightforward, in CAPM.py, we'll attempt to calculate Beta using Linear Regression.

+##### Methodology

+1. We'll attempt to calculate TSLA's beta.
+2. To do so, we'll use TSLA and S&P 500's historical prices (2014 to 2018).
+3. We then pre-process the data and then compare the monthly closing prices.
+4. Finally, we use Ordinary Least Squares to compute Beta.